-Regardless, our ultimate mission remains the same: to deliver equitable, accessible, and high-quality patient care to all.
+At its core, health care’s mission remains steadfast: to deliver equitable, accessible, and high-quality patient care to all.

 Patient satisfaction can be defined as perception minus expectation.
 Dissatisfaction results when a patient’s perception is less than their expectation.